By STEPHEN POWER and CLARE ANSBERRY

 problem" and questioned whether lower inflation levels recommended by

-Ford might have made its popular sport-utility vehicles more likely to roll
+Ford might have made its popular sport-utility vehicles more likely to

 over, resulting in deaths or serious injuries.